junxit/us-congress-bills-115/metadata.md

 - 2017-07-28 — Placed on the Union Calendar, Calendar No. 191.
 - 2017-07-28 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-266.
 - 2017-07-28 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-266.
+- 2017-07-31 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.